Chewnonobelix/account/README_en.md

 For each day with one or more transaction, a green or a red rectangle will be display on the top of the day square.
 The green rectangle mean the total day transaction is more than 0.
 The red one mean a total less than 0.
 When one or more transaction is set for an account, a green or a red rectangle will be display on the bottom of the each day square between the first date and the last day.
 The green rectangle mean the total of the account is more than 0.
 The red one mean a total of the account is less than 0.
 You can select one or more day by maintain shift key, and click on days.
 When you click on a day, and with no shift key, a single day will be select.
 The Transaction list will be update with all transactions for selected day.
+The graphic panel allow to show the repartition of transactions by categories, split in income or outcome.

 6) Graph
 --------